 Universities in Jeopardy: The University of Montpellier Voices Its Concerns

-Committed to upholding a public university that focuses on professional training and intensive research, Philippe Augé, President of the University of Montpellier, wishes to express his concerns regarding the increasing financial pressures facing institutions of higher education.
+Committed to defending a public, career-oriented, and research-intensive university, Philippe Augé, President of the University of Montpellier, wishes to express his concerns about the increasing financial pressures facing institutions of higher education.

-For many years now, universities have been asked to take on new responsibilities (commitment to the ecological transition, expanding support for career placement, establishing a presence in regional areas and smaller cities, improving support for inclusion and disability, initiatives to promote student health, and efforts to combat sexual and gender-based violence), the costs of which have never been fully covered by the government.
+For many years now, universities have been asked to take on new responsibilities (commitment to the ecological transition, expanding support for career placement, establishing a presence in regional areas and balanced-growth cities, improving support for inclusion and disability, initiatives to promote student health, and efforts to combat sexual and gender-based violence…), the costs of which have never been fully covered by the government.

 More recently, the government has implemented numerous human resources measures that have not been fully compensated:

-Without questioning the value of these measures for our community, it is nevertheless important to point out that the government must stand by its decisions and cannot leave it up to its service providers to fund the measures it announces.
-It stands to reason that the decision-maker (the government) should be the one to foot the bill!
+Without questioning the value of these measures for our community, it is nevertheless important to point out that the government must take responsibility for its decisions and cannot leave it up to its operators to finance the measures it announces.
+A common-sense principle is that the decision-maker (the government) should be the one to pay!

 However, universities’ working capital is not a “war chest,” as some might believe.
 It is the result of sound and rigorous management that enables the institution to carry out large-scale operations for the benefit of our students and staff.
-Forcing us to draw heavily on our working capital—thereby depleting it or even reducing it to zero—would lead to the complete collapse of the University!
+Forcing us to draw heavily on our working capital—to the point of depleting it or even reducing it to zero—would completely cripple the university!

-Faced with this gradual withdrawal of state support, universities will be forced to scale back their initiatives—particularly in the areas of building renovations, support for innovation and research, educational investments, and course offerings—even as French universities have gained undeniable visibility in international rankings in recent years.
+Faced with this gradual withdrawal of government support, universities will be forced to scale back their initiatives—particularly in the areas of building renovations, support for innovation and research, investments in teaching, and the range of programs offered—even as French universities have gained undeniable visibility in international rankings in recent years.

 This is a serious blow to those who dedicate themselves to our institutions every day.